Adultery laws: Japan

+Pakistan

 In Pakistan, adultery is a crime under the Hudood Ordinance, promulgated in 1979.
 The Ordinance sets a maximum penalty of death.
 The Ordinance has been particularly controversial because it requires a woman making an accusation of rape to provide extremely strong evidence to avoid being charged with adultery herself.
 A conviction for rape is only possible with evidence from no fewer than four witnesses.
 In recent years high-profile rape cases in Pakistan have given the Ordinance more exposure than similar laws in other countries.
 Similar laws exist in some other Muslim countries, such as Saudi Arabia and Brunei.